pepopo978/DoiteAuras/README.md

 3. Place the `DoiteAuras` folder directly into the `AddOns` folder.
 4. Restart World of Warcraft completely.

-Alternatively just take add this link and add to the launcher (addon tab -> Add new addon) or similarly with GithubAddonsManager: https://github.com/Player-Doite/DoiteAuras
+Alternatively, just take this link and add to the launcher (addon tab -> "+ Add new addon") or similarly with GithubAddonsManager: https://github.com/Player-Doite/DoiteAuras

 ## Contact
-Addon, logic and default tactics all made by Doite.
-Contact me in-game, github via "Issues" or via discord if something is wrong.
+Addon made by Doite, while all extensions of the 1.12/LUA 5.0 API by mentioned links at the top of this description.
+Contact me in-game, github via "Issues", or via Discord if something is wrong with __the addon__.

-## Special thanks to:
+You can check out my other addon here: [Tactica](https://github.com/Player-Doite/tactica) (_a raid helper for raid-leaders, including auto-building raids, auto-invite, posting tactics, assigning roles in raid roster and more._)

+## Thanks to all fellow addon developers - while a special thank you to:
 [NAME](GITHUB LINK) - Description

 [NAME](GITHUB LINK) - Description